 Timescale: Within 10 days.

-7. If you still remain dissatisfied with how your complaint has been handled and the decision on it, we will write to you confirming our final position on your complaint and explaining why we consider our handling of it, and our decision (and the result of any review), were reasonable.
+If you still remain dissatisfied with how your complaint has been handled and the decision on it, we will write to you confirming our final position on your complaint and explaining why we consider our handling of it, and our decision (and the result of any review), were reasonable.
 If you remain dissatisfied at the end of our complaints process, you would then be at liberty to contact the Legal Ombudsman, whose address is PO Box 6806, Wolverhampton, WV1 9WJ.
 Their telephone number is 0300 555 0333.
 Their email address is firstname.lastname@example.org .
 Their website is at www.legalombudsman.org.uk .
 That organisation is the statutory body to whom you may refer your complaint, once we have concluded our professional obligation to try to resolve it.
-The time limits for you to make a complaint to the Legal Ombudsman are six years from the date of our act or omission, three years from when you should of known about the compliant and 6 months from our final response to the complaint.
+The current time limit for you to make a complaint to the Legal Ombudsman are six years from the date of our act or omission, three years from when you should of known about the complaint and 6 months from our final response to the complaint.
+The current Legal Ombudsman Scheme Rules can be found at https://www.legalombudsman.org.uk/information-centre/corporate-publications/scheme-rules/.
+These rules will change on 1st April 2023 so that you have a year from the date of the act or omission, or a year from when you should reasonably have known there was cause for complaint.
+Details of the upcoming changes can be found by following this link to https://www.legalombudsman.org.uk/information-centre/news/changes-to-the-legal-ombudsman-s-scheme-rules/